taura/parallel-distributed-programming-code/21mnist/README.md

 --------------------------

 * specifies directory from which data will be read (default: `data`)
-* file names in the directory are hardcoded
+* file names in the directory are hard-coded
   * `DIR/train-images-idx3-ubyte` : training images
   * `DIR/train-labels-idx1-ubyte` : training labels
   * `DIR/t10k-images-idx3-ubyte` : test images